 It’s the kind of line that sticks in the back of your mind because it sounds noble—until you realize it’s actually a bitter punch.
-Let’s unpack what dulce et decorum est really means, why it still matters, and how it’s been twisted over the centuries Worth keeping that in mind..
+Let’s unpack what dulce et decorum est really means, why it still matters, and how it’s been twisted over the centuries The details matter here.
+Worth knowing..

 What Is Dulce et decorum est

-In plain English the phrase translates to “It is sweet and proper” or more idiomatically, “It is a fine thing.Worth adding: ” It comes from the Roman poet Horace’s Odes (Book III, Poem 2).
-The full line reads “Dulce et decorum est pro patria mori,” which most people shorten to the first three words.
+In plain English the phrase translates to “It is sweet and proper” or more idiomatically, “It is a fine thing.Plus, ” It comes from the Roman poet Horace’s Odes (Book III, Poem 2).
+The full line reads “Dulce et decorum est pro patria mori,” which most people shorten to the first three words And that's really what it comes down to..

 The Original Context